RmnSoni/portfolio-website/README.md

 ## Customization

 You can customize the content and styling of the portfolio website by modifying the relevant files in the project.
-Update the project details in the `src/data/projects.js` file and modify the styling using Tailwind CSS utility classes.
+Update the project, skills or course details in the `src/asset/ListAddables.js` file and modify the styling using Tailwind CSS utility classes.

 ## Deployment